ayonpaul8906/SCT_WD_1/README.md

-# 🎧 EchoWave - Headphone E-commerce Landing Page
+# 🎧 WaveX - Headphone E-commerce Landing Page

 A modern, fully responsive **Headphone E-commerce Landing Page** built with **React (Vite)** and **Tailwind CSS**.
 This project was developed as part of my **Web Development Internship Program at SkillCraft Technology**.